 However, it does have a somewhat unconventional design.

-In today’s Zoma mattress review, we will discover what makes this model stand out from the crowd and whether it’s worth investing in.
+In today’s Zoma Start mattress review, we will discover what makes this model stand out from the crowd and whether it’s worth investing in.
 We will also find out how this mattress sleeps and who it can be best for.
-I’m excited to share what we’ve learned about the Zoma mattress, so let’s dive right in!
+I’m excited to share what we’ve learned about the Zoma Start mattress, so let’s dive right in!

 Weight (Queen Size)